-Nothing about King Leopold II’s youth suggested a future mass murderer.
+Nothing about Leopold II’s youth suggested a future mass murderer.
 Born the heir to Belgium’s throne in 1835, he spent his days doing all of the things a European prince would be expected to do before ascending to the throne of a minor state: learning to ride and shoot, taking part in state ceremonies, getting appointed to the army, marrying an Austrian princess, and so on.

-This became an obsession for King Leopold II.
+This became an obsession for Leopold II.
 He was convinced, like most statesmen of his time, that a nation’s greatness was directly proportional to the amount of lucre it could suck out of equatorial colonies, and he wanted Belgium to have as much as possible before other countries came along and tried to take it.

 First, in 1866, he tried to get the Philippines from Queen Isabella II of Spain.
 However, his negotiations collapsed when Isabella was overthrown in 1868.
 That’s when he started talking about Africa.